adrdsouza/rotten/docs/SERVER_CLONING_GUIDE.md

-# 🚀 Complete Server Cloning Guide for Damned Designs
+# 🚀 Complete Server Cloning Guide for Rotten Hand

 This guide provides step-by-step instructions for cloning your Vendure 3.3.5 ecommerce site to a new server, including database setup, environment configuration, and deployment.